Snow and Ice Control Plan Summary

-When schools are out of session for seasonal breaks in winter, spring and possibly fall, site priorities will be those with Before and After School Enterprise or other daycare programs that are in session, as well as any Facility rentals such as Churches or special events.
+When schools are out of session for seasonal breaks in winter, spring and possibly fall, site priorities will be those with Before and After School Enterprise (B.A.S.E.) or other daycare programs that are in session, as well as any facility rentals such as churches or special events.

 The specific response protocols are numerous and based on the specific nature of the storm.

-Kristina is the Grounds Planner/Scheduler, and is the primary point of contact for questions or concerns about the vehicular snow removal operation.
+Lisa provides administrative support for the Grounds department and is the primary point of contact for questions or concerns about the vehicular snow removal operation.
 This includes all areas plowed using a vehicle, such as bus loops, drop-off lanes and parking lots.

-Marilyn is the Custodial Administrative Specialist, and is the primary contact for questions or concerns about the non-vehicular snow removal operation.
+Marilyn provides administrative support for the Custodial department and is the primary contact for questions or concerns about the non-vehicular snow removal operation.
 This includes sidewalks, entrances, stair wells and play grounds.

-Matt, is the Director of Operations and Maintenance, and is responsible for all Operations including Building Maintenance, Building Modifications, Custodial, Energy Management, Environmental Health, Grounds and Sustainability.
+Matt is the Director of Operations & Maintenance, and is responsible for all operations including building maintenance, custodial, energy management, environmental health, grounds and sustainability.